-Published on 09-May-2023
+Published on 18-Feb-2020

-Some Alternatives to Liquid Penetrant Testing
+Alternative Methods for Liquid Penetrant Testing

-Some Alternatives to Liquid Penetrant Testing
+Alternative Methods for Liquid Penetrant Testing

 There are many non-destructive testing techniques.
 They’re not all suited to every type of application.
 For example, electromagnetic testing techniques don’t work on most composite materials, while X-rays and computed tomography are perfect.
-Similarly, ultrasounds are very versatile, but require direct contact and appropriate coupling with the surface under test, which is not always possible.
+Similarly, ultrasounds are very versatile but require direct contact and appropriate coupling with the surface under test, which is not always possible.

-What’s Liquid Penetrant Testing?
+What is Liquid Penetrant Testing?

-One of the most common, low-cost solution (and one of the oldest) to non-destructive testing challenges is liquid penetrant testing (PT), also known as liquid penetrant inspection (LPI) and dye penetrant inspection (DPI).
-The technique leverages capillary action—the ability of a liquid to flow into narrow spaces without the assistance of, or even in opposition to, external forces like gravity—to detect surface-breaking defects.
+One of the most common, low-cost solutions (and one of the oldest) to Non-destructive Testing challenges is liquid penetrant testing (PT), also known as liquid penetrant inspection (LPI) and Dye Penetrant Inspection.
+The NDT technique leverages capillary action—the ability of a liquid to flow into narrow spaces without the assistance of, or even in opposition to, external forces like gravity—to detect surface-breaking defects.
+After applying the penetrant and letting it dwell for a certain period of time, the excess is removed and a developer is applied.
+The developer draws the penetrant from surface-breaking defects where it seeped, revealing their presence.

 Liquid Penetrant Inspection in History

-The earliest instance of a surface inspection technique resembling penetrant testing involved rubbing carbon black (a by-product of the incomplete combustion of heavy petroleum products) on glazed pottery.
+The earliest instance of a surface Inspection Technique resembling penetrant testing involved rubbing carbon black (a by-product of the incomplete combustion of heavy petroleum products) on glazed pottery.
 The carbon black would accumulate in surface cracks, making them visible when the excess black was wiped off.
 By the end of the 19th century, the railway industry was widely using the oil and whiting method.
 It involved applying a light oil on the part under test.

-The oil—just as in modern penetrant testing—was allowed to dwell into surface-breaking defects, and then whitewash was applied on the surface to make the defects visible (by providing a high-contrast background and drawing the oil from the surface-breaking defects).
+The oil—just as in modern Penetrant Testing—was allowed to dwell into surface-breaking defects, and then whitewash was applied on the surface to make the defects visible (by providing a high-contrast background and drawing the oil from the surface-breaking defects).
 Until the 1920s, this testing method was very popular because it yielded visible results that could be understood by anyone.
+Aircraft inspection, propelled by the advances during World War II, was the engine behind the evolution of Liquid Penetrant Testing.

-Advantages of LPI
+Advantages of Liquid Penetrant Testing

 It is generally accepted that liquid penetrant testing has the following advantages: